JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### Security

-ECDSA keys would be preferred over RSA Keys because:
-  - ECDSA keys are more secure and performant, however `rustls` does not currently support parsing these keys.
-  - A benefit of RSA keys are that they are more compatible with most systems due to it being the de facto standard.

-Other changes to the private-key implementation that would increase security are:
+Changes to the private-key implementation that would increase security are:
 - Storage of keys in a cloud based service such as 'GCP's Secret Manager' would decrease the risk of leaked private keys.
 - Renewing keys and certificates periodically (e.g. yearly).